brndnmtthws/thetagang/README.md

 the only exception being ITM puts.
 Once puts are in the money, they will be ignored until they expire and are exercised (after which you will own the underlying).

+If puts are excercised due to being ITM at expiration, you will own the stock, and ThetaGang switches from writing puts to writing calls at a strike at least as high as the average cost of the stock held.

 Please note: this strategy is based on the assumption that implied volatility is, on average, always higher than realized volatility.
 In cases where this